 First of all, when you starting thinking of purchasing your first bike, its vital that you consider what bike frame material best fits your needs as you have a few options.
-Aluminium and steel frames are more affordable than in comparison to titanium and carbon frames.
+Aluminium and steel frames are more affordable than titanium and carbon frames.

 Most Notably a steel frame can last a life time if you maintain the frame correctly; however there are lighter materials to consider such as aluminium.
 A steel frame gives a more comfortable ride when going over different types of terrain.